silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 It is a good treatment aimed at a mechanism I do not run.
 Sending me to it is not help; it is a category error.
 And when it fails - it does fail - the failure gets filed as more evidence about my character. *He didn't even try.*

+And that goes for a lot of the mental health treatments you casually hear about - they're built on people not like me.

-Here is a second one.
-It is quieter and it does more damage.
+Here is another example.
+It is quieter - and it does more damage.

 I need to know what is going to happen.
 Not prefer - need.
 Plans made in advance.
 The same route.
 The same order.
 Warning before a change.
+For me, that is *predictability*.

-You have a word for that, and the word is *controlling*.
+You have a word for that too, and the word is *controlling*.

 I understand how it looks.
 From outside it is a man imposing his requirements on everyone else, and there is no obvious reason the table has to be booked on Tuesday when it could just as easily be settled on the night.
 So the routine reads as rigidity, the rigidity reads as selfishness, and we are discussing my character again.